Electron channelling contrast imaging: Background

 Literature continues to call ECCI a new technique even though it has been around for almost forty years.
-There are a number of reasons for this including the fact that it resisted being standardised such that every group has their own method of acquiring ECC-images depending on the material studied, the SEM abilities and the available detectors.
+There are a number of reasons for this including the fact that it resisted being standardised such that every group has their own method of acquiring ECC-micrographs depending on the material studied, the SEM abilities and the available detectors.
 Different groups proposed flavours of ECCI to distinguish between procedures.
 Gutierrez-Urrutia et al. and Zaefferer and Elhami coined the term controlled ECCI (cECCI) for a low tilt geometry ECCI aided by crystallographic information obtained form EBSD maps acquired at $70^{\circ}$ tilt.
 Similarly, Mansour et al. used low tilt ECCI together with high resolution selected area channelling patterns to characterise dislocations in fine-grained Si steel and labelled it accurate ECCI (aECCI).